Samsung/SamsungAutomationStudio/README.md

 # node-red-contrib-ffmpeg-iotcam

-Capture and save to image from iotcam using ffmpeg
+Capture and save to image from iotcam using ffmpeg.
+Based on node-red's **exec** node.
 <br>

 ## Pre-requisites

 - node-red
--
--
--
+- ffmpeg

 <br>

-## Install
+## Installation

     npm i node-red-contrib-ffmpeg-iotcam